martinzwm/robust-shortest-path/README.md

 Theoretically, Benders Decomposition should outperform Branch and Cut as the problem scales up and the graph is sparse.
 However, in this project, Branch and Cut seems to outperform Benders Decomposition.
 We suspect that this is due to the implementation of the Benders Decomposition for this paper may not be optimal as it was created by my team of university students and not optimized by experts as CPLEX has.

 ## 6. Next steps
 There were several ideas that were not able to be implemented due to time constraint.
 As the recommendations of the next steps, one should investigate the performance of Benders decomposition with large dataset on GPU or cloud computing.
-Furthermore, since real road data would yield to very sparse graphs, it is more efficient to represent such graphs with adjacency lists compare to adjacency matrices.
+Furthermore, since real road data would yield to very sparse graphs, it is more efficient to represent such graphs with adjacency lists instead of adjacency matrices.
 The corresponding complexities are O(V+E) and O(V<sup>2</sup>), where V is the number of nodes and E is the number of arcs.
-For sparse graphs, adjacency list is able to bring down the time complexity from quadratic to linear, which would scale significantly better as the number of node increases
+For sparse graphs, adjacency list is able to bring down the time complexity from quadratic to linear, which would scale significantly better as the number of node increases.

 ## Acknowledgement
-This project is instructed by Professor James Bookbinder.
+This project is instructed by Professor [James Bookbinder](https://uwaterloo.ca/management-sciences/about/people/jbookbin).
 This report was written in partial fulfillment of the requirements for MSCI 435 (Advanced Optimization).

 If you would like a copy of the report, [here](https://drive.google.com/file/d/1IRD3I72prNdJQE_aOCD04uA0D40w2Pzx/view?usp=sharing) is the link to download it.

-I would like to especially thank my teammates Mustafa Shahbaz and Mark Qi for the hard work and late nights of brainstorming.
+I would like to especially thank my teammates [Mustafa Shahbaz](https://www.linkedin.com/in/mustafashahbaz/?originalSubdomain=ca) and Mark Qi for the hard work and late nights of brainstorming.